-The setting of unit 1 and 2 examinations in all subjects in Year 11 is a school policy.
+The setting of Unit 1 & 2 examinations in all subjects in Year 11 is a college policy.
 The Year 12 exams are set and administered by VCAA at the end of Unit 4 between October and December (May and June for Northern Hemisphere Timetable units).
 At Year 11, the Semester 1 exam assesses skills and knowledge across all outcomes in Unit 1.
 In Semester 2, the Year 11 exam will draw upon outcomes covered in both Units 1 & 2.

 Attendance at examinations is an expectation for all students at the college.
-Parents should contact the Year Level Coordinator or Head of Senior School if there are issues regarding student attendance in the examination period.
+Parents/carers should contact the Year Level Coordinator or Senior Subschool Leader or Head of Senior School if there are issues regarding student attendance in the examination period.
 Special consideration will be given on medical or compassionate grounds when formal documentation is provided.
-Family holidays are not an acceptable excuse for non-attendance at examinations.
+Family holidays are not an acceptable reason for non-attendance at examinations and considered to be an unapproved absence.

 Formal documentation includes medical certificates or certificates of attendance from other authorised organisations for exceptional circumstances.